verplant23/pisound_on_rockpi4/README.md

 https://wiki.radxa.com/Rockpi4
 https://www.armbian.com/download/

+This is Armbian dev build on mainline kernel 5.6.19

 Easy rebuild Kernel/System with these Patches on armbian-buildsystem, or get the debs and install them to your prebuild downloaded from armbian.